 Once a map has been created, check the Notes on the bill for the Mapping ID, then just search for it and apply the map!
 After a Map has been applied, we'll use this map automatically when you receive a new bill from this supplier, meaning any future bills sent into Lightyear will automatically flow straight into the Approval Tray ready for approval.

-Sometimes we may not be able to create a map for a bill. it could be because the bill is missing vital info that we need in order to create a map, such as a bill date.
+If we can't create a map, or Smart Extract doesn't extract all the required details, e.g. because the bill is missing vital info that we need in order to create a map, such as a key supplier info, or a bill number & date.
 We'll always let you know in the notes why we couldn't create a map.

 All hope is not lost however, as you can still enter documents for approval, manually.
 Meaning one consistent process for your users.
-Select the bill in the Processing Tab, and rather than click Extract My Data, this time you are going to click the Manual Entry button in Panel 1:
+Select the bill in the Processing Tab, and rather than click Map My Data, this time you are going to click the Manually Enter Data button in Panel 2:

 Panel 2 will then open up and you will be able to enter your data manually.